sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical3-newcolumns/data-warehouse-cloud-graphical3-newcolumns.md

 ---
 title: Create New Columns in a Graphical View
-description: In this tutorial, you will learn how to add new columns to a table or existing graphical view in SAP Data Warehouse Cloud.
-You will also learn to adapt the new columns for the output structure.
+description: Learn how to add new columns to a table or existing graphical view in SAP Data Warehouse Cloud and adapt them for the output structure.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]